Loneliness is the leprosy of modern society.

 – Mother Theresa

-I have noticed a significant rise in a general sense of detachment from society as an underlying cause of depression for many patients.
-While this trend seems to cross gender and cultural lines, I would say that the Millenial Generation (those currently in their late teens to early thirties) are most likely to identify with these symptoms.
+I have noticed a significant rise in a general sense of detachment from society as an underlying cause of depression for many of the people I work with.
+While this trend seems to be consistent across gender and cultural lines, I would say that one age range is most at risk.
+Those currently in their late teens to early thirties are most likely to identify with these symptoms.
 One factor they share without fail is a glaring disparity between online communication and face to face communication with family, friends, or even coworkers.
 Often times when the hours spent per week are calculated the difference will be 9:1 or more in favor of remote relationships.
 Is it any wonder that we feel disconnected when we don’t actually connect with others?

 One man identified this issue and decided to reach out to others in his community by hugging complete strangers.
 While this may sound a bit odd the overwhelming positive response to his idea would seem to confirm that our need to feel connected to others can override the social pressure to keep to ourselves.
 For more information on one man’s work to cure loneliness please visit the link below.